John Stanley-9 June 1355

 The Earl’s voice had an edge to it John had never heard before.
 ‘How did you end up so isolated from the rest of the hunt?’

-He sighed again and in a calmer voice said, ‘But I must know the facts.
+He sighed again and said in a calmer voice, ‘In case I have to talk to him again, I must know the facts.
+I assume there must have been a password.
 Did the assailants know the password?’

 ‘I believe not.
 I heard Ximene asking for the password but I don’t know everything that was said.’

 ‘Chainmail vests but not leggings, grey-green hose and grey-green long sleeved tabards with no blazons, which made them almost invisible against a background of woodland.’

 The Earl held his hands in the air and then shaking his head, jerked them down again.

 John eyed him cautiously.
 ‘There is one other thing I must tell you about.
 We were being guided to deer runs closer to Beaufort, but I advised Ximene to choose the most easterly run, nearest to the camp.’

 The Earl’s eyes narrowed.
 ‘And why did you do that, was it a cautionary measure?’